Unified Development Ordinance

 1. Unnecessary hardship would result from the strict application of the ordinance.
 It shall not be necessary to demonstrate that, in the absence of the variance, no reasonable use can be made of the property.

 3. The hardship did not result from actions taken by the applicant or the property owner.
-The act of purchasing property with knowledge that circumstances exist that may justify the granting of a variance shall not be regarded as a self-created hardship.
+The act of purchasing property with knowledge that circumstances exist that may justify the granting of a variance is not a self-created hardship.

 4. The requested variance is consistent with the spirit, purpose and intent of the ordinance, such that public safety is secured and substantial justice is achieved.